-I’ve discovered a new ‘cut’ that I MUST tell you about.
+When I discovered this ‘cut’, I knew had to write about it.
 Until recently I’d never heard of a ‘CHUCK EYE’ Steak but two of my friends Marilyn Hubbard and Kim Brosnan mentioned it as being a very delicious and reasonably priced piece of meat.

-After a couple of weeks of looking for this particular steak….
-I finally found THEM …. and I purchased these on sale for $4.49 per lb.
+After weeks of looking for this particular steak, I finally found them and I purchased these on sale for $4.49 per lb.
 WOOO HOO!!!

-Note: I purchased 6 Chuck Eyes … all were very flavorful, only one was on the ‘tough’ side.
-AND the sad thing is, I KNEW it was going to be tougher when I removed it from the freezer.
+Note: I purchased 6 Chuck Eyes, all were very flavorful, only one was on the ‘tough’ side.
+I knew it was going to be tougher when I removed it from the freezer.
 It did not have the ‘nice marbling’ that I normally look for.
-So I blame myself for not being careful when I purchased it….
-I was so EXCITED when I finally found the Chuck Eyes… I just grabbed the first six and ran to the cash register… LITERALLY! :)
+So I blame myself for not being careful when I purchased it.
+I was so EXCITED when I finally found the Chuck Eyes, I just grabbed the first six and ran to the cash register… LITERALLY! :)

 1. Punch holes in the steak using a fork (I don’t do this for rib eyes if they are marbled).
 Melt Butter and brush the butter onto the steak, covering it well on both sides.